top of page

 • types of business plans and/or activities that are exempted from compulsory AMDAL.

-SPPL must be owned by businesses and/or activities that do not have a significant impact on the environment and are not included in the compulsory UKL-UPL criteria.
-Business and/or activity plans that must have SPPL includes:
+A SPPL is required for businesses and/or activities that will not have a significant impact on the environment and are not included in the compulsory UKL-UPL criteria.
+Business and/or activity plans that must have a SPPL include:

-• micro and small business and/or business activity which has no significant impact on the environment; and/or
+• micro and small business and/or business activities which have no significant impact on the environment; and/or

 • types of business plans and/or activities that are exempted from being UKL-UPL compulsory.